 It is as simple as having your child’s picture taken.
-Local Lions Club volunteers use a Welch Allyn SureSight or Plusoptix Mobile 12 screener, state of the art vision screening devices, which are 85-90 percent accurate in detecting vision problems.
+Local Lions Club volunteers use a Plusoptix Mobile 12 screener, a state of the art vision screening device, which is 85-90 percent accurate in detecting vision problems.

 It only takes moments per child, requires no preparation or medication and is totally painless.
 Parental consent is required prior to the screening.

-The KidSight screening program detects these vision problems in children:
+The KidSight Colorado screening program detects these vision problems in children: